7ejasVijay/7ejasVijay/README.md

 - Editors: NVIM, VS Code

 ## Today
-- Integrated 2 custom pallets - rewards and pdex-migration
+- Integrated the ismp pallet

 Thanks for stopping by! 😊